 development? its scale a start of

-construction between 2017
+development: construction between 2017

-A V 10 and 2031 may be possible.
+and 2031 may be possible.

 Would development of the A = Yes, significant Amber: Utility infrastructure

-site require significant new / upgrades likely to be will require reinforcement and investment.
+site require significant new / upgrades likely to be will require reinforcement

-upgraded utility infrastructure? required, constraints capable of appropriate and investment.
+upgraded utility required, constraints and investment.

+infrastructure? capable of appropriate

-illiastructure: mitigation A buffer zone will be
+mitigation A buffer zone will be

-mugation required around the high

-power high metal pylons to
+required around the high power high metal pylons to

 the eastern boundary of the

 site.
 It may be necessary to

 bury the low power pylons

 underground.

+-

-A national high proceura
+A national high pressure

-A national high pressure gas pipeline is located in
+gas pipeline is located in

 the vicinity of the site

-running from the south west

-to the north east.
+running from the south west to the north east.
 It appears

 to run just to the east of the

-W III I I I I A 0 1 1 site.
+site.

 Would development of the A = School capacity not Amber: After allowing for

 site be likely to require new sufficient, constraints can surplus school places,

-education provision? be appropriately mitigated development of this site would be likely to require an
+education provision? be appropriately mitigated development of this site

+would be likely to require an

 increase in school planned

 admission numbers, which

-may require the expansion

-of existing schools and/or
+may require the expansion of existing schools and/or

 provision of new schools.

 Is the site allocated or G = Site is not within an Green: Site is not allocated

 safeguarded in the Minerals allocated or safeguarded / identified for a mineral or

 and Waste LDF? area. waste management use

-through the adopted Minerals and Waste Core
+through the adopted

+Minerals and Waste Core

 Strategy or Site Specific

 Proposals Plan.
-It does not

-fall within a Minerals
+It does not fall within a Minerals

 Safeguarding Area; a

 WWTW or Transport Zone

 Safeguarding Area; or a

 Minerals or Waste

 Consultation Area.

-Is the site located within the A = Site or part of site within Amber: Location within a
+In the cite leasted within the A - Cita or part of site with in Ambar: Lagation within a

-Cambridge Airport Public the SZ zone will not in itself prevent
+Is the site located within the Cambridge Airport Public A = Site or part of site within the SZ Amber: Location within a zone will not in itself prevent

-Safety Zone (PSZ) or development, it depends
+Safety Zone (PSZ) or THE OZ development, it depends

 Safeguarding Zone? upon the nature of the

 development and its height.

 No erection of buildings,

 structures or works

 exceeding 15.2m/50ft, in

 height.